J. Franklin Bell

 James Franklin Bell (January 9, 1856 – January 8, 1919) was an officer in the United States Army who served as Chief of Staff of the United States Army from 1906 to 1910.

 Bell was a major general in the Regular United States Army, commanding the Department of the East, with headquarters at Governors Island, New York at the time of his death in 1919.
 He entered West Point in 1874, and graduated 38th in a class of 43 in 1878, with a commission as second lieutenant of the 9th Cavalry Regiment, a black unit.

-Bell became notorious for his actions in the Philippine–American War, in which he ordered the detainment of Filipino civilians in concentration camps.
+Bell became notorious for his actions in the Philippine–American War, in which he ordered the detainment of Filipino civilians in the provinces of Batangas and Laguna into concentration camps, resulting in the deaths of over 11,000 people.

 Early life and education

 Bell was born to John Wilson and Sarah Margaret Venable (Allen) Bell in Shelbyville, Kentucky.
 His mother died when he was young.
 During the American Civil War, Bell's family, living in a border state, stood strongly in favor of the Confederacy.

 In 1874, after two years of working in a general store, Bell sought a military career, and secured appointment to West Point, where he eventually graduated 38th in a class of 43.
 The War Department assigned him to the 9th Cavalry, one of the black units formed after the Civil War.
 Then in Kentucky on home leave, Bell attempted to resign his commission.
 This, in fact, was illegal, but someone at the War Department understood the attitudes that were behind this action and assigned him to the all-white 7th Cavalry.
 He joined the unit at Fort Abraham Lincoln, Dakota Territory, on October 1, 1878.